 The assessment organisation will co-ordinate the entire EPA process and not be involved in any aspect of the delivery of the on-programme assessment and be independent of the employer.
-The assessment organisation must have systems in place to ensure that if assessors know the apprentice they would not be able to take part in the assessment process.
+The assessment organisation must have systems in place to ensure that if assessors know the apprentice or has links to the training provider or employer they would not be able to take part in the assessment process.